WAWI-Official/WAWI-Solana-Token/TOKEN_DEVELOPMENT.md

 **What We Did:**
 - V1: Proof of concept with select early community members
 - V2-V3: Discovered critical technical limits in Token-2022 program
-- V4: Achieved perfect deployment with battle-tested configuration
+- V4: Near-final iteration with battle-tested configuration
+- V5 (WAWI Prime): Production version with on-chain metadata and sustainable growth

 **What Others Do:**
 - Deploy once